Eugene Murdock

-Eugene Converse Murdock (April 30, 1921 – July 23, 1992) was an historian and author best known for his research into baseball.
+Eugene Converse Murdock (April 30, 1921 – July 23, 1992) was a historian and author best known for his research into baseball.

 Early life and education

 Eugene C. Murdock was born in Lakewood, Ohio, on April 30, 1921, and attended school there.
 His father, Stanely H. Murdock, worked for the city of Cleveland, Ohio, in the division of engineering and construction.
 Stanley and his wife Elizabeth had three sons, Donald L., Stanley H., Jr., Eugene C., and one daughter, Marjorie C.